Dynamsoft/barcode-reader-python-samples/README.md

 ### Installation

 >**pip install dbr**

-*If you want to use DBR Python Edition in Raspberry Pi, please contact us.*

 ### Supported Symbologies
 *We support all major barcodes symbologies across a variety of industries such as government, finance, retail, warehouse inventory, and healthcare.*